RoboWars-IIT-Mandi/RoboWars2025/README.md

 # Priority
-- Old chassis CAD with new components
+- Old chassis CAD with new components and excess removed
-- Weapon Assembly CAD
+- Weapon Assembly CAD and manufacturing
+- 3D printed stuff
+- Motor Mounts for Drive
+- Cut Excess from chassis
+- Wiring and soldering

 - Aluminium half inch chassis CAD

 - H600 Motor bracket in metal at specific thickness
-- Cut Excess from chassis

-- Motor Mounts for Drive

 - Maybe weapon from steel available from A2Z - use the 20mm EndMill from Deimos - material from Delhi